ALA Recommended Reading

 - Resources for Children and Their Parents and Educators: Dealing with the Tragic Events of September 11, 2001: Resources for Parents and Other Adults.
 Resources that were compiled to aid parents, teachers and caregivers in discussing with children and teens the terrorist attacks that took place in New York City, Washington, DC, and Pennsylvania on Tuesday, September 11, 2001.

-- The Sophie Brody Award - 'Like Dreamers' wins RUSA's Sophie Brody Medal winner for achievement in Jewish literature along with two honorable mentions (for 2014).
+- The Sophie Brody Award - 2015 Sophie Brody Medal for achievement in Jewish literature names winner, honorable mentions.
 The Sophie Brody Award from RUSA (Reference and User Services Association, a division of ALA) was first awarded in 2006, and includes a medal for the winner, as well as citations for selected honor books.
 It is funded by Arthur Brody and the Brodart Foundation, and is given to encourage, recognize and commend outstanding achievement in Jewish literature.
 List of winners, from 2006 to the present, at the bottom of the page.

 - W.Y.
 Boyd Literary Award for Excellence in Military Fiction.
 This is an award honoring the best fiction set in a period when the United States was at war.
 It recognizes the service of American veterans and military personnel and encourages the writing and publishing of outstanding war-related fiction for young adults or adults.

 - Booklist Editor's Choice: Reference Sources, 2014.
 These titles are the year's best publications and databases for specific subjects, topics, and events.

-- Booklist Spring E-reference Update, 2014: Databases and E-books (April 15, 2014 issue of ALA's Booklist).
+Booklist Spring E-reference Update, 2015: Databases and E-books.
+(April 15, 2015 issue of ALA's Booklist).
 We asked publishers “What's new?” and they responded with the following information about their new reference databases, e-books, and e-book platforms as well as significant updates and enhancements to existing products.
-Information is effective January 2014 through July 2014.
+Information is effective January 2015 through December 2015.
 Contact the publishers for information on trials and pricing details.